-You can be severely injured or killed in a crash if you are not wearing your safety belt, even with airbags.
-Airbags are designed to work with safety belts, not replace them.
+You can be severely injured or killed in a crash if you are not wearing your seat belt, even with airbags.
+Airbags are designed to work with seat belts, not replace them.
 Also, airbags are not designed to inflate in every crash.
-In some crashes safety belts are the only restraint.
-See When Should an Airbag Inflate? \$\phi\$ 61.
+In some crashes seat belts are the only restraint.
+See When Should an Airbag Inflate? ⇒ 63.

-Wearing your safety belt during a crash helps reduce the chance of hitting things inside the vehicle or being ejected from it.
-Airbags are "supplemental restraints" to the safety belts.
-Everyone in the vehicle should wear a safety belt properly, whether or not there is an airbag for that person.
+Wearing your seat belt during a crash helps reduce your chance of hitting things inside the vehicle or being ejected from it.
+Airbags are "supplemental restraints" to the seat belts.
+Everyone in the vehicle should wear a seat belt properly, whether or not there is an airbag for that person.

 Because airbags inflate with great force and faster than the blink of an eye, anyone who is up against, or very close to, any airbag when it inflates can be seriously injured or killed.
 Do not sit unnecessarily close to any airbag, as you would be if sitting on the edge of the seat or leaning forward.
-Safety belts help keep you in position before and during a crash.
-Always wear the safety belt, even with airbags.
+Seat belts help keep you in position before and during a crash.
+Always wear the seat belt, even with airbags.
 The driver should sit as far back as possible while still maintaining control of the vehicle.
-The safety belts and the front outboard passenger airbags are most effective when you are sitting well back and upright in the seat with both feet on the floor.
+The seat belts and the front outboard passenger airbags are most effective when you are sitting well back and upright in the seat with both feet on the floor.